 Rates of grizzly bear capture were higher in BC than the U.S. Thirty-seven individual grizzly bears have been captured in BC at a rate of 1 new individual every 16 trap-nights.
-Rates of capture of grizzly bears in the U.S. were 1 new individual every 53 trap-nights.
-Rates of capture for black bears were similar in BC and the U.S. at 1 new individual every 25 to 28 trap-nights.
+Rates of capture of grizzly bears in the U.S. were 1 new individual every 60 trap-nights.
+Rates of capture for black bears were similar in BC and the U.S. at 1 new individual every 25 and 29 trap-nights, respectively.
 Black bear data are provided for comparison purposes.